 Canaan Creative was created in 2013 in Beijing and actually invented the first ever Bitcoin-specific ASIC microchips in 2014.
 Back then, the Avalon microchips (as they are called) could handle around seven gigahashes per second (7,000,000,000 calculations).
 The latest ones can get up to 30 terrahashes per second (30,000,000,000,000 calculations) – approximately 4,000 times faster.
-This is a kind of arms race because newer models make the older ones obsolete, companies have to keep up with each others’ devices.
+This is a kind of arms race because newer models make the older ones obsolete.
 Canaan took things in a different direction in August with the release of a television that mines cryptocurrency while you watch it.

 Reuters reported that Canaan was being supported in its quest by financial institutions Credit Suisse, CMB International, Deutsche Bank, and Morgan Stanley.